 It’s easy to forget just how empowering these so-simple deployments were: they made people productive and employable and allowed them to do new things on the web.

-Django deployment is a challenge
+Deploying Django can be a challenge

 Now contrast that with the hoops that early Django adopters had to jump through to get their projects on to the web.